tBlabs/CV/README.md

 **Project details @ Gogoapps**

-Kind of Uber for a heavy trucks.
-App written in Node with Typescript and React.
+Kind of Uber for heavy trucks.
+An app is written in Node with Typescript and React.
-- Design based on CQRS, REST API, Socket.io and MongoDb,
+- Design based on CQRS, REST API, Socket.io, and MongoDb,
 - Development driven by unit and e2e tests,
 - Two clients: web and mobile (android)